Ed0ardo/Pokedex/README.md

 #### Features:

-- Cards colored according to the type of the pokémon
+- Cards colored according to the type of the Pokémon

 - Search bar (number and name)